 You’ll often see a text block that says Google omitted similar entries when you scroll down to the bottom of some search results.
 If it is a very popular subject this can be very common, and search engines understand it would be impossible to penalize all sites.

 Ideally, all content you are adding to your site should be original ideas and new content.
 However, this is impossible in practice.
 It is common writers will use ideas from other articles in their own words, but even just talking about an idea may require significant levels of duplication.
 And if you’re running a curation site, you might want to be able to quote the article correctly without a duplication penalty.

 If you decide to scrape content or duplicate an article word for word, it’s important to give credit to the original author/domain.
 This is done by adding a canonical tag to your article.
 Essentially, what this tag does says the original source of the article goes to a different domain.
 This way your site can still benefit from new content on popular topics, yet still give credit to the original source.
 Google really likes the use of the canonical tag and it’s a good way to avoid duplicate content errors.
-Here’s how to add a canonical tag.
+Here’s how to add a canonical tag in WordPress.